JonathanMurray/python-2d-game/README.md

 # python-2d-game

-This is a simple 2D game that lets you control a character and fight against different monsters, using potions and abilities to your advantage.
+This is a simple 2D action RPG game that lets you control a character and fight against different monsters, using potions and abilities to your advantage.

 #### Screenshots: